-Bone formation is stimulated by cannabinoid receptors, which suggests that cannabinoid drugs may be a useful treatment for bone diseases and fractures.
+Bone formation is stimulated by cannabinoid receptors, which suggests that cannabinoid drugs such as marijuana may be a useful treatment for bone diseases and fractures.

 Given the recent moves to legalize marijuana for medicinal purposes across many states, researchers are now reinvestigating what beneficial properties this long-prohibited drug may have.